Lande21/RolandeU.github.io/README.md

  oh oh, Welcome...
 # RolandeU.github.io
-A portfolio GitHub webpage with a few bits of my work And the progressi have made in ios mobile dev
+A portfolio GitHub webpage with a few bits of my work And the progressi have made in ios mobile development

 Daily Notes